scalawithcats/scala-with-cats/src/pages/type-classes/anatomy.md

 final case class JsNumber(get: Double) extends Json case object JsNull extends Json

-// The "serialize to JSON" behavior is encoded in this trait trait JsonWriter[A] {
+// The "serialize to JSON" behaviour is encoded in this trait trait JsonWriter[A] {
   def write(value: A): Json
 }